-Thomas H. Dupree, Jr. is a partner in the Washington, DC office of Gibson, Dunn & Crutcher LLP, where he is a member of the firm’s litigation department and its Appellate and Constitutional Law practice group.
-Mr. Dupree serves on the firm's Executive Committee, its five-member Management Committee, and is the hiring partner for the DC office.
+Thomas H. Dupree, Jr. is a partner in the Washington, DC office of Gibson, Dunn & Crutcher.
+He is a member of the firm's litigation department and its Appellate and Constitutional Law practice group, and serves as the hiring partner for the DC office.

 Mr. Dupree is an experienced trial and appellate advocate.
-He has argued more than 60 appeals in the federal courts, including in all thirteen circuits and before five en banc courts, and has represented clients throughout the country in a wide variety of trial and appellate matters, including cases involving punitive damages, class actions, product liability, arbitration, intellectual property, employment, and constitutional challenges to federal and state statutes.
+He has argued more than 80 appeals in the federal courts, including in all thirteen circuits as well as the United States Supreme Court.
+He has represented clients throughout the country in a wide variety of trial and appellate matters, including cases involving punitive damages, class actions, product liability, arbitration, intellectual property, employment, and constitutional challenges to federal and state statutes.

 In 2007, Mr. Dupree was appointed Deputy Assistant Attorney General.
 He served in the Civil Division at the U.S. Department of Justice from 2007 to 2009, ultimately becoming the Principal Deputy Assistant Attorney General.
 In that capacity, he served as the division's second-in-command, overseeing the more than 900 lawyers in the Civil Appellate, Commercial, Federal Programs and Torts branches, as well as the Office of Immigration Litigation and the Office of Consumer Litigation.
 Mr. Dupree was responsible for managing many of the government's most significant cases involving regulatory, commercial, constitutional and national security matters on behalf of virtually all of the federal agencies, the White House, and senior federal officials.
 Before being named the division's top deputy, Mr. Dupree ran its largest litigating branch, managing a staff of 280 lawyers.

-In 2013, Chambers and Partners named Mr. Dupree one of the leading appellate lawyers in the United States.
+Chambers and Partners named Mr. Dupree one of the leading appellate lawyers in the United States in 2012, 2013, 2014, 2015, 2016 and 2017.
 He received similar honors in 2010, when he was ranked as one of the top ten appellate litigators under age 40 by Law360.
 In 2009, the National Law Journal and Legal Times selected him as one of the top 40 lawyers under 40 in Washington, DC, as did Washingtonian magazine in 2006.
-Based on surveys of hundreds of corporate counsel, Mr. Dupree was named a “Client Service All-Star” by BTI Consulting Group in a 2013 report for his “overall legal prowess” and his “ability to deliver a plan of action that yields results.”
+Based on surveys of hundreds of corporate counsel, Mr. Dupree was named a "Client Service All-Star" by BTI Consulting Group in a 2013 report for his "overall legal prowess" and his "ability to deliver a plan of action that yields results."

-Legal Times has called Mr. Dupree “no stranger to high-profile work.”
+Legal Times has called Mr. Dupree "no stranger to high-profile work."
 Among other things, he played a substantial role in the successful representation of George W. Bush before the United States Supreme Court in Bush v.
-Gore, and represented Time Inc. and Time’s White House reporter Matthew Cooper in connection with the investigation into the leak of the identity of CIA operative Valerie Plame.
+Gore, and represented New England Patriots quarterback Tom Brady in challenging his "Deflategate" suspension.

 Other matters Mr. Dupree has handled include: